willGraham01/PiranhasHalfyord/plot/scenes/04-docks-night.md

 Using the earrings, they might delegate a trail party and have the other members catch up.
 Have the group roll a group check:

 - (Stealth, DC 12) The pursuing group does not draw the attention of Groubun.
-If failed: Groubun will notice the group pursuing him but not react - he will tip off the Shattered Teeth gang though that there may be heightened security the following day.
+If failed: Groubun will notice the group pursuing him but not react - he will tip off the Piranhas gang though that there may be heightened security the following day.

 ## Next Scenes